-NURS 325: Complex Psychosocial and Mental Health Issues and Advanced Therapeutic Processes
+NURS 325: Psychiatric Mental Health Nursing

 This theory course addresses critical psychosocial and mental health issues that impact on the health of individuals, families, and groups in Canadian society.
 Topics include nursing care of clients with major mental illnesses including mood and thought disorders, addictions, and significant mental health challenges related to children, adolescents, and the older adult.
 Addresses therapeutic processes used in working with clients with complex psychosocial issues such as suicide, family violence, aggression, end-of-life decisions, and abuse.
 Advanced communication processes and strategies used by nurses are a major focus of the course.
+3 hours lecture per week; 3 credit units course weight.

-NURS 345: Nursing Practicum -- Nursing of Adults with Acute and Chronic Physiologic and Mental Health Challenges
+NURS 345: Nursing Practicum: Medical-Surgical and Psychiatric Mental Health Nursing

 This practice course focuses on the care of adults with complex health challenges and unpredictable outcomes.
 The course involves 2 clinical rotations that include laboratory and clinical experiences, care of clients with acute physiological problems and/or exacerbations of chronic illnesses, and care of clients with acute or long term mental health problems.
 Provides an opportunity to enhance assessment, intervention, and organizational skills in laboratory and Clinical Education Centre settings and in direct client care in hospital, community, and ambulatory settings.
 192 hours per term, 6 credit units course weight.